Functionality of the Deploy Software

 - -L - The log property file, has to be '.prop'.

 - This file contains the basic properties for logging.
 A copy of this file is made for each machine, where it is changed to fit purposes of the machine.
 See the Log property file section under Files.

 - -S - The security policy file, has to be '.policy'.

 - The security policy file defines where the applications are allowed to operate.
 A copy of this file is made for each machine, where the required security properties for the applications are granted.
 See the Security Policy file section under Files.

 - -O [OPTIONAL] - The output directory.

 - This is the directory on the root machine (the machine where deploy is run from) where the scripts and setting files are created by deploy (the environmentName is used as default name for the output directory).

-- The database where the harvesting informations are to be located.
+- The database where the harvesting information is to be located.
 If the database is not given as an argument, the default database in NetarchiveSuite package file is used.
 The database has to be placed in an unzippable file ('.zip' or '.jar'), and it is only unzipped on machines where a database directory has been defined.
 Currently databases are only supported on Linux machines.

 - -R [OPTIONAL] - Whether the temporary file directory should be reset.
 Any argument different from 'y' or 'yes' will be considered a 'no'.

-- During installation some directories are created, if they do not already exists.
+- During installation some directories are created, if they do not already exist.
 This argument defines whether the temporary directory should be cleared during installation (or reinstallation).